-Germany’s PAL Television Standard and DVB-T
+Germany’s Analog PAL Television Standard and Digital DVB

 Until recently, the world was divided into three main television standards, but the advent of digital TV has only made things worse!

 Why such a confusing state of television in the world?
 Well, it’s really a matter of three nations and national pride.
 The Germans demonstrated one of the first TV productions in 1928 in Berlin.
 There were German television broadcasts in the 1930s, but then World War II brought TV to halt.
 After the war, the Americans were the first to develop a broadcast TV standard and later a color television standard that was also compatible with existing black-and-white TV receivers.
-Soon the world had three different TV standards:
+Soon the world had three different analog TV standards:

 - NTSC (now digital ATSC), used in North and Central America, Mexico, and Japan

 - PAL (Phase Alternating Lines), a German-invented system used in the UK and most of Europe, Africa, Australia, and South America – now the digital DVB standard.

 - SECAM, used in France (its inventor), eastern Europe, and Russia – now DVB